jKratzik/toolbox/README.md

-The **Toolbox Theme** is a developer theme and intended for to build child themes.
+The **Toolbox Theme** is a developer theme and intended to build child themes.

 ###Included tools:
 * [Hybrid Core](http://themehybrid.com/hybrid-core)